How to Relax Pelvic Floor Muscles

 4. Engage in Progressive Muscle Relaxation

-To relax the pelvic floor muscles, engage in progressive muscle relaxation.
-Begin by tensing the muscles in your pelvic floor for a few seconds, then release the tension completely.
+To relax the tight pelvic floor muscles, engage in progressive muscle relaxation.
+Begin by tensing the hypertonic muscles in your pelvic floor for a few seconds, then release the tension completely.
 Focus on the sensation of relaxation and let go of any unnecessary tension.

 5. Visualize Softening and Opening